BigSweetPotatoStudio/HyperChat/README.md

 ## Features

-Supports Chat with the [MCP](https://modelcontextprotocol.io/introduction) protocol, using a protocol similar to OpenAI, compatible with the `Claude Desktop` configuration.
+Supports the [MCP](https://modelcontextprotocol.io/introduction) protocol for Chat, using an OpenAI-like protocol, compatible with `Claude Desktop` configuration.
 Supports `Client` hot reloading, restarting, and disabling.

 ### MCP: